Chitti (character): Reassemblation and battling Pakshi

 Chitti is forced to be reassembled by Dr. Vaseegaran and the Indian Army in order to stop the Fifth force, which is controlled by Pakshi Rajan, an ornithologist (played by Akshay Kumar) turned into a vengeful spirit.
 But Chitti is defeated and destroyed in his original form by the antagonist, which leads his CPU head to be rebooted in another advanced mechanical body, identifying himself as Chitti reloaded version '2.0', and will also fall in love with his female counterpart, the super-android Nila (played by Amy Jackson), also created by Vaseegaran.
-Alongside Chitti, there is another robot created known as "Kutty" (3.0), which is a microbot capable of shape-shifting.
+Alongside Chitti, there is another robot created known as "Kutty" (3.0), which is a microbot capable of shapeshifting.

 Legacy

-Chitti reappeared in the film Ra.One in a special non-canon appearance.
-Rajinikanth did not play Chitti in the film rather the character was computer generated and his look as Chitti was digitally recreated and was used in the film.
+Chitti briefly appeared in the film Ra.One in a non-canon appearance.
+The character was computer generated; some accounts state that Rajinikanth only recorded body movements which served as the basis for the computer-generated cameo, while others state that a body double was used, with Rajinikanth's likeness as Chitti digitally added.